 By dentist Dr. Richard Mitchell

-We are all concerned about the symptoms of COVID infection, and the worldwide epidemic.
-But what exactly ARE the symptoms of covid - 19, and is it safe to go back to the dentist yet?
+We are all concerned about the symptoms of COVID infection and the worldwide pandemic.
+But what exactly ARE the symptoms of covid19, and is it safe to go back to the dentist yet?
 What extra precautions might your dentist be taking in his office to avoid infecting you, and ALSO to avoid being infected BY you?

-I am working in Spain, and on March 16 2020, the government declared a state of emergency and the country went into lock down until June 21.
-I receive several emails a week from the health department about how to proceed, and the information here is based on advice issued by the Ministry of Health in Spain, the World Health Organization, and the California Department of Public Health.
+I am working in Spain, and on March 16 2020, the government declared a state of emergency and the country went into lock down.
+The information here is based on advice issued by the World Health Organization, and the American Dental Association.

 To clarify 3 things first;